christophstrobl/mongodb-bookstore/README.md

 Profile | Description
 --- | ---
-sa | Synchronous Atomic Operations with denormalized Data Model stx | Synchronous Multi Document Transactions rtx | Reactive Multi Document Transactions rcs | Active this profile along with one of the transactional (stx, rtx) ones to subscribe to changes on the `order` collection. retry | Activate this profile to retry failed transactions via [Spring Retry](https://github.com/spring-projects/spring-retry).
+sa | Synchronous Atomic Operations with denormalized Data Model stxn | Synchronous Multi Document Transactions using just the native MongoClient stx | Synchronous Spring managed Multi Document Transactions rtx | Reactive Multi Document Transactions rcs | Active this profile along with one of the transactional (stx, rtx) ones to subscribe to changes on the `order` collection. retry | Activate this profile to retry failed transactions via [Spring Retry](https://github.com/spring-projects/spring-retry).